Bennet Community News

 Share this story

-The Senior Diners met on Tuesday and enjoyed a meal of beef tips with mashed potatoes and gravy with a berry fruit cup for dessert.
-Their entertainment was a presentation titled “Smart Phones” by Paula at 1 p.m.
-On Thursday they had lasagna for lunch with apricot ribbon charlotte for dessert.
-They played Bingo at 1 p.m.
+The Senior Diners met on Tuesday and enjoyed a meal of creamed chicken and peas over a biscuit with a berry fruit cup for dessert.
+Susan Keese from Aging Partners gave a presentation on “Hydration” at 1 p.m.
+On Thursday they had tilapia for lunch with a lemon fruit cup for dessert.
+They had a handout from Denise Boyd, R.D. from Aging Partners titled “Oral Health’s impact on Nutrition.”
+They listened to music with Don and Gayla Becker at 1 p.m.

 Quote for the week: “A hug is the perfect gift.
 One size fits all and no one minds if you exchange it.”